 To obtain more information about the formatting and placement of GS1-128 barcodes, contact GS1.ORG.

 * Many barcode scanners do not decode FNC1 codes.
 However, when the “format” option of the IDAutomation SC5USB Barcode Scanner is set to “UCC/EAN-128,” FNC1 codes are decoded as ]C1 for the first FNC1 and ASCII 29 (The <GS> character) for additional FNC1 codes as required by GS1.
-IDAutomation’s Barcode Scanner ASCII String Decoder may be used to view the <GS> character.
+IDAutomation’s Barcode Scanner ASCII String Decoder or the Barcode Decoder Verification App may be used to view the <GS> character.

 Most scanners with built-in decoders do not decode FNC1 codes in GS1-128 (UCC/EAN-128) barcodes.
 However, when the “format” option of the IDAutomation SC5USB Barcode Scanner is set to “UCC/EAN-128,” the scanner decodes FNC1 AI codes according to the UCC/EAN Application Identifier Standard.